rlporter24/Amplicon-dual-index-demux/README.md

   Navigate to the 16S-demux-edits directory and if necessary, edit line 4 so that it reads `configfile: “config/config.yaml”` rather than `configfile: “config/test_config.yaml”`.
 In the ‘config’ directory, update ‘config.yaml’ so that `samplesheet:` and `fastqlist:` in lines 2 and 4 are followed by the paths to your input samplesheet and fastqlist, respectively (more details in the __Inputs__ section).
 If you are using custom primers or indexes, you may need to adjust the input file for ‘indicies:’ or the lengths of read1 and read2 indexes and primers (lines 3, 5, 6, 7, 8).
 For more details on custom primers, see the __Custom Primers__ section.
   Once the inputs and paths are updated, run `snakemake --cores 1` within the 16S-demux-edits directory.
 The analysis time will vary with the number and size of input files.
 However, XXXestimatesXXX.
 If the run is successful, a message similar to that below should be output:

   After the run is completed and outputs have been moved out and saved, exit from the container.
 The remnants of the container created can be removed with the following code: `docker rm  [container name]`.
-This will not remove the image (XXX) - only the container that was just now built using this image.
+This will not remove the image - only the container that was just now built using this image.
 Be sure any important data or intermediates are transferred out of the container before removing it.

   __Note:__ Before starting the actual run, you can use the command ‘snakemake -n’ to do a dry run.
 This is helpful for ensuring that names and file locations are correct before starting the full run.